-Namelist variables in namsbc_rnf, ln_rnf_depth, ln_rnf_sal and ln_rnf_temp control whether the river attributes (depth, salinity and temperature) are read in and used.
+Namelist variables in &namsbc_rnf (namelist 6.8), ln_rnf_depth, ln_rnf_sal and ln_rnf_temp control whether the river attributes (depth, salinity and temperature) are read in and used.
 If these are set as false the river is added to the surface box only, assumed to be fresh (0 psu), and/or taken as surface temperature respectively.